idlesign/django-siteforms/docs/source/quickstart.rst

         class Meta:
             model = MyModel  # Suppose you have a model class already. fields = '__all__'
+            widgets_readonly = {
+                # and here we can define our own widgets for fields
+                # that are rendered as readonly
+                'myfield': MySmileWidget,
+            }

     def my_view(request):
         # Initialize form using data from POST.